 To jump right into creating a LUIS app for the bot follow a step-by-step Microsoft manual here.

 If you already have a clear plan for your LUIS, the creation part will not be complicated and will take 10 minutes max.

 I wish you luck with creating and using your bot.
 In case you need additional help with anything written above or with the documentation for the .NET Bot Framework, you’re free to address me on Linkedin — Oleh Romanyuk, Marketing Manager @ DevCom.
 Also, if everything written above seems to be a rocket science to you, or you just don’t have time for doing it yourself, you can always address DevCom with the request here.
-Finally, don’t forget to follow DevCom on LinkedIn, since in 2 weeks I’ll be posting DIY (Part 2): How to Create Your Own .NET Bot, where you’ll learn to make the bot even better, use it appropriately and give it a voice.
-Stay safe.
+Oh and don’t forget to check out our Trivia Chatbot, it’s a wonderful entertainment .NET bot with machine learning capabilities.
+Lastly, thanks for visiting DevCom blog and stay safe!